photos by purpleganesh

 has been learning Indian classical dance for the past fifteen years and is currently training in Bharatanatyam under Guru Malini Srinivasan.
-She performs with Malini Srinivasan and Dancers in venues globally.
+Under her Guru, she did her Arangetram (debut) performance in February 2017 and continues to perform with Malini Srinivasan and Dancers in venues globally.
 In 2013, she was part of Being Becoming, a Bharatanatyam production that premiered in the International Fringe Festival in New York City and toured Switzerland and Chicago.
-Most recently, she performed in Tejas Luminous in the 2015 NYC Fringe Festival.
+Most recently, she performed at the Winter Garden's festival of Tibet and India in 2016.
 Growing up in India, Kadhambari trained in Kuchipudi under Guru Shailaja Prasad in Hyderabad.
 She has also choreographed and presented performance art, monologues, and storytelling in and around New York City.
-Kadhambari works in the field of global public health.
+Kadhambari works in the field of global public health and resides in Washington, D.C.

 hailing from Almaty, Kazakhstan, took her first steps towards her dancing career very early; she performed waltzes with the dance company “Emilia” at age six.
 She eventually graduated from the State Music and Dance Academy in Character Dance and Choreography in Kazakhstan.
-She was awarded second place in the “Voice of Asia” competition and received a five year scholarship from the Indian Council for Cultural Relations (ICCR) to study Bharatanatyam at Kalakshetra in Chennai, India.
+She received a five year scholarship from the Indian Council for Cultural Relations (ICCR) to study Bharatanatyam at Kalakshetra in Chennai, India.
 Thereafter, she graduated from the Academy of Flamenco and Spanish Classical Dance “Matilde Coral” in Spain.
 Including the U.S., Tatyana has worked in Russia, Central Asia, India, and Europe.
 She has also choreographed her own productions, most notably, “Las Andanzas del Capitan Girovagus,” named the best dance production of Barcelona by a major newspaper publication of Spain.
-In her performances, we can notice the aesthetic beauty of a wide spectrum of dance including Ballet, Bharatanatyam, Flamenco and Folk dance. www.miradha.com
+Currently, Tatyana is head teacher and choreographer at Bharathanatyam department in Nritya creations Academy , New Jersey.
+Tatyana is also guest teacher during the summer workshops at Joffrey ballet NYC, where sheis teaching character dance.
+Ms.Popova is certificated ballet instructor from the prestigious BBA Bolshoi Ballet Academy.

 is a Hindustani classical vocalist, known for his captivating performances and a traditionally rich music.
 Samarth features in prominent music festivals and venues in India and the US including The ITC Sangeet Sammelan, Kolkata; Chhandayan All Night Concert, The International Fringe Festival and The Drive East Festival, New York; Maverick Concerts, Woodstock; Ali Akbar College of Music and Basant Bahar, San Francisco; The Kashinath Bodas Music Festival, Phoenix; and Universities like Stanford, UPenn, UPitt and PSU.
 He has two albums titled ‘Pranali’ and ‘Pravah’ and a book, ‘Raga Sangeet’ to his credit.
 Samarth teaches at two prominent music schools in New York, and also teaches adjunct lectures and master-classes at schools/universities like MSM and NYU.
 Trained under Pandit Ulhas Kashalkar and Pandit Dinkar Kaikini, he is a former scholar of the prestigious ITC Sangeet Research Academy, Kolkata.
 He is also a recipient of a Fellowship from the Ministry of Culture, Government of India and a President’s Award for winning the All India Radio’s National Music Competition.
 Pursuing a full-fledged career as a performer, composer, teacher and author, Samarth is described by critics as one of today’s most prolific performers and a torchbearer of the traditions he represents. www.samarthnagarkar.com